vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 The contents of this field are the VirtualMachineConfigSpec data object (https://bit.ly/3HDtiRu) marshaled to JSON using the discriminator field "_typeName" to preserve type information. |
+| `reservedProfileID` _string_ | ReservedProfileID describes the reservation profile associated with
+the namespace-scoped VirtualMachineClass object. |
+| `reservedSlots` _integer_ | ReservedSlots describes the number of slots reserved for VMs that use
+this VirtualMachineClass.
+This field is only valid in conjunction with reservedProfileID. |

 ### VirtualMachineClassStatus